How fear of abandonment affects relationships

 Women often give too much, by spoiling and trying to prove to their spouse that they are perfect, so that a person can appreciate them.
 This behaviour does not work, as it is a form of manipulation.
 Learn to give your self-unconditional love and what you look for from others.

-How counseling can help with fear of abandonment
+How can counselling help with fear of abandonment?

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.